-Irrespective of the breed, the name should fit the personality.
+Irrespective of the breed, your dog's name should fit its personality.
 One or two syllable names are best; names with hard consonants work well.
+Why?
 Dogs can more easily learn to respond to short sounds making training easier.
 Long names become confusing and are easier to mispronounce, making training more difficult.
 If the name sounds too much like another word the dog hears frequently like "sit" or "stay" it may become confused and not respond.

 Rosie and Roxy are strong girl hunting dog names with some attitude (think of Rosie the Riveter).

 Tank, Beast, Bear, and Boomer are good names for bigger breeds.
 But they can also fit a Jack Russell terrier, long bred for a strong prey drive for vermin.

 Buck is a sure-fire hunting dog name.
 Buck was the central character in one of the most famous fiction works about a dog: Jack London's The Call of the Wild ($6, Amazon).
 Buck, a Saint Bernard-Scotch shepherd, had the opposite experience of Old Yeller.
 He led a life of leisure in California when he was stolen and sold into service as a sled dog in Alaska, where he constantly had to fight other dogs to survive.

 Angus and Ozzie pay tribute to a hunting heritage while nodding to heavy metal—Angus Young from AC/DC and, of course, Ozzie Osbourne.